Those who say women are not strong enough… Get stuffed!

 Finally, sport teaches teamwork, not the teamwork where everyone gets along all the time, no work gets done and no-one is afraid to speak up.
 The teamwork that comes from questioning people’s opinions, an awareness of your own weaknesses and appreciating others’ strengths and the ability to not only compromise but have tough conversations.
 Many women are afraid of being the ‘bitch’ however in most, if not all, team working situations, someone has to put themselves out there to get work done.
 In sport, it is impossible to avoid this in order to succeed.

-In Australia, a country that without a doubt loves sport, we need to work to get more women involved in sport and the media coverage to not only increase but focus on the sporting achievements rather than objectify women and judge them on their appearance.
+We need to work to get more women involved in sport and the media coverage to not only increase but focus on the sporting achievements rather than objectify women and judge them on their appearance.
 We need role models for young girls and women alike, like we need role models in many industries, to encourage participation as the benefits from sport, go so much further than the simple but important health benefits.
-Want to read more about women in sports?
-Check out this article.